 The National Parks in Colorado include 3 National Heritage Areas, 1 wild and scenic river managed by the National Park Service, 4 national trails, 24 national historic landmarks, and 1,558 national registers of historic place listings.

-The Colorado National Parks also include 15 National Natural Landmarks and 1 World Heritage Site (Mesa Verde National Park).
-The Colorado National Parks protect 9 threatened and endangered species within the parks.
+The Colorado National Parks also includes 15 National Natural Landmarks and 1 World Heritage Site (Mesa Verde National Park).
+The Colorado National Parks protects 9 threatened and endangered species within the parks.

 Have you dreamed of becoming a Park Ranger and working in our gorgeous national parks?
 Check out How to Become a Park Ranger for information on what you need to do to become a park ranger.